earlfogel/food/README.md

 Cover and simmer 2 hours, until the vegetables and barley are tender.

-If soup is too thick, add more water or broth.
+If left-over soup is too thick, add more water or broth.

 ## Tomato Veggie Soup